LuciusVH/MS2/README.md

 8. Contact paper plane icon
    - The cursor changes to pointer
    - The paper plane icon giggles
+9. Closing cross on contact modal form
+   - The cursor changes to pointer
+10. Submit button on contact modal form
+    - The cursor changes to pointer
+    - The shadow gets darkened
-9. Social icons
+11. Social icons
     - The cursor changes to pointer
     - The social media icon get scaled up

 ### User stories